-Benefits of Automated Safety Training for Initial and Recurrent Training Requirements
+Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 Aviation safety training can be a logistical and financial nightmare.
 This is especially true in larger companies or in organizations where financial/human resources are stretched thin.

-Training not only costs money, but it also does so at the expense of workers’ duties because they will have to miss work in order to complete training.
+Training not only costs money, but it also comes at the expense of workers’ duties because they will have to miss work in order to complete training.
+This means that revenue generating activities will need to be considered when addressing the real costs of SMS training.

-Some organizations address this issue by requiring employees to complete training from their home – off the clock.
-However, this is definitely a less than desirable solution.
-Automated training is a much more safe-culture friendly and sustainable way to fulfill training requirements.
-Automated training:
+Some organizations address this issue by requiring employees to complete automated, online training from their home – off the clock.
+However, this is definitely a less than desirable solution and a definite non-starter with a "unionized workforce."

 - Requires very little logistical effort;

-- Cuts most overhead costs generally needed for training.
+- Cuts most overhead costs generally needed for training, such as training rooms, refreshments, etc.

-With these kind of benefits, why don’t more companies adopt automated safety training in aviation SMS programs?
+With these kind of benefits, why don’t more companies adopt automated SMS training for their SMS implementations?
 In general, the reasons we hear are:

 - It’s a big change (and people don’t like change);